cloudfoundry/bosh-linux-stemcell-builder/README.md

     $ mkdir -p $PWD/tmp
     $ bundle exec rake stemcell:build_with_local_os_image[vsphere,esxi,ubuntu,jammy,$PWD/tmp/ubuntu_base_image.tgz,"0.1"]

-Note: we're **naming the stemcell Jammy even though it's an Impish stemcell**;
-this makes it easier for release writers to make changes for Jammy.
-For example, to test this stemcell, the BOSH DNS addon writers would only need to modify their stemcell list to include "ubuntu-jammy" instead of _both_ "ubuntu-impish" and "ubuntu-jammy".

 The arguments to `stemcell:build_with_local_os_image` are:

 0. `infrastructure_name`: Which IaaS you are producing the stemcell for.